 How Airbnb has Disrupted Room Demand

 Of course, the supply-side isn’t the only part of the hotel industry that Airbnb has disrupted.
 Indeed, it has also impacted the demand-side by altering consumer expectations of what a guest experience should be at any given price point.
-As Chiara Farronato, co-author of the study of NBER study points out:
+As a HotelTechReport notes:

 While financial best practices allow hotel owners to measure performance, and operational best practices allow hotel owners to minimize costs, guest experience best practices allow hotels to maximize bookings and the revenues that they generate.

-Hotels are now using IoT to enrich guest experience even before a guest’s arrival.
+Hotels are now using smart technology to enrich guest experience even before a guest’s arrival.
 By allowing guests to check-in remotely through their mobile device, hotel managers can better predict/manage their staffing needs and save considerably on labor costs.

 Smart Reserved Parking

 While Airbnb’s often feature kitchen amenities, guests are still left to prepare their own meals.
-Hotels, on the other hand, are using using IoT technology to enhance in-room guest experiences.
+Hotels, on the other hand, are using smart technology to enhance in-room dining experiences.

 For instance, smart occupancy sensors allow hotels to push menu notifications to smartphones at optimal times when the guests are actually in their room.
 These notifications can even include personalized suggestions based on dietary preferences or past orders.
 Indeed, many home food delivery apps (such as JustEat and SkipTheDishes) already offer a similar experience, sending push notifications to frequent users at their preferred ordering times on their preferred days.